New York Rangers: Return to the Stanley Cup Final and third Presidents' Trophy (2011–2016)

 On June 20, 2014, a week after their season ended, the Rangers bought out the remaining six years of Brad Richards' contract.
 On October 6, defenseman Ryan McDonagh was named the Rangers' 27th captain in team history.
 In 2014–15, the Rangers won the Presidents' Trophy for the third time in franchise history by finishing with the best record in the NHL at 53–22–7.
 The 53 wins and 113 points both set franchise records.
 In the 2015 Stanley Cup playoffs, the Rangers dispatched the Pittsburgh Penguins in five games in the first round.
 The Rangers then came back from a 3–1 series deficit to win their second-round series against the Capitals in seven games, becoming the first team in NHL history to battle back from a 3–1 deficit in back-to-back seasons and sending the Rangers to the conference finals for the third time in four years.
 However, the Lightning shutout the Rangers 2–0 in game seven, ending the Rangers' season and marking the first occasion the Rangers had ever lost a game seven at home in franchise history.

 On June 27, 2015, the Rangers traded Carl Hagelin to the Anaheim Ducks, Cam Talbot and a draft pick to the Edmonton Oilers, and prospect Ryan Haggerty to the Chicago Blackhawks for goaltender Antti Raanta.
-Subsequently, on July 1, Glen Sather resigned as the general manager, with Jeff Gorton taking his place to become the 11th general manager in team history.
+On July 1, Glen Sather resigned as the general manager, with Jeff Gorton taking his place.
 On July 2, Martin St. Louis announced his retirement.
 The team then re-signed Jesper Fast, J. T. Miller, and Derek Stepan.

 The Rangers started the 2015–16 season with a 14–2–2 record after 18 games, including a nine-game winning streak.
-However, the team lost their momentum and floundered, posting a 4–7–2 record in December for only ten points.
-After the holiday break, the team gradually improved their play, going on a 10–3–1 run without any back-to-back losses in February.
 The Rangers finished the season with 101 points.
-Despite high hopes, the Rangers were eliminated in the first round of the 2016 Stanley Cup playoffs by the Pittsburgh Penguins.
-That summer, the Rangers extended Antti Raanta's contract, signed Pavel Buchnevich to an entry-level contract, and re-signed J. T. Miller, Chris Kreider, and Kevin Hayes.
+In the 2016 playoffs, the Rangers were eliminated in the first round by the Pittsburgh Penguins.